Loading...

 • The right product images

 Low-resolution imagery leads many to assume poorly about your item’s quality.
-If possible, try to create an infographic for your product that helps explain its key features.
+If possible, create an infographic for your product that helps explain its key features.
 Not every buyer has the time or patience to go through the entire product description.

 • Title optimization

 The second most important characteristic of a great listing is a well-researched and formatted title.
-However, it’s vital to understand what a keyword is and why it matters before we can move onto creating the perfect title.
+However, it’s vital to understand what a keyword is and why it matters before we can move on to creating the perfect title.

 • Create an engaging and detailed product description

 Another feature of a compelling product description is to list the most important features/points in bullet format.
-This space is also ideal for secondary keywords provided you can incorporate them in a way that appears natural and not spammy.
+This space is also ideal for secondary keywords, provided you can incorporate them in a way that appears natural and not spammy.
 Smart sellers fit as many keywords as they can to increase visibility and bring in extra traffic.

-Selling on Amazon vs eBay – The Conclusion
+Amazon vs eBay selling - The Conclusion

 • You want to sell new products